JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-09-19-roberta_classifier_argument_en.md

 ## Description

-Pretrained RoBertaForSequenceClassification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `argument-classifier` is a English model originally trained by `addy88`.
+Pretrained RoBertaForSequenceClassification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `roberta-argument` is a English model originally trained by `chkla`.

 ## Predicted Entities